Trading is highly competitive. Few traders make money consistently.

 The following key points can help us assess our performance.

-Under pattern recognition, we can think of the following indicators to guide us: Trend Identification Identify the direction of the trend.
+Under pattern recognition, we can think of the following indicators to guide us:

 Great traders use feedback to improve performance.